 Notes

-- If the chili becomes too thick simply add a little more chicken broth.
+- If the chili becomes too thick, add a bit of chicken broth.

 - Garnish with sour cream, chopped cilantro, green onions, homemade tortilla chips, pepitas (pumpkin seeds), minced red onion, shredded cheddar cheese, or minced jalapeno.